shadez95/steamws-monitor/README.md

 This application is not compatible with MacOS and does not intend on working with MacOS, as most server administrators will be using this on their servers running debian/ubuntu based distributions and Windows 7 and above, and Windows Server 2012 and above

-**This project is still in early development and not functional yet**
+**This project is still in early testing and somethings may not work yet.**

 **All functionality and API's are subject to change at any time at this point in development**